The Importance of Marine Protected Areas (MPAs)

 World Map Highlighting Marine Protected Areas

-Why Marine Protected Areas Matter
+Why Are Marine Protected Areas Important?

 Role of MPAs in Protecting Marine Biodiversity